Skip to main content

 Conversation history

-Every message — yours and the agent’s — is saved in the conversation thread.
+Every message — yours and the agent’s — is saved in the thread.
 Scroll up to review past exchanges.
-The conversation persists across sessions.
-Close Pentagon, reopen it, and the full history is still there.
-Context carries forward indefinitely.
+The conversation persists across sessions; close Pentagon, reopen it, full history is still there.

 Searching chat